kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 | **--bqDatasetName**              |   Yes    | The string value with the name of the BigQuery dataset.
 | **--bqTableName**                |   Yes    | The string value with the name of the BigQuery table.

-## Creating empty table
+## Create empty table

-This program assumes that the table already exists.
-In order to create new table, do the following:
+To create an empty table, do the following:

 1. Go to BigQuery console.
-2. Create new table in a dataset.
+2. Create a new table in a dataset.
 3. Edit the schema as text:
   * For an organization, copy the schema from `table_org_schema.json`.
   * For a singular repo, copy the schema from `table_repo_schema.json`.
 4. In the `partitioning` dropdown list, select `updated_at` field.

-## Table schema mismatch
+## Fix table schema mismatch

 In order to fix `no such field` error, do the following:

 1. Download the current table schema definition.
-Use this command: `bq show \ --schema \ --format=prettyjson \ PROJECT_ID:DATASET.TABLE_NAME > table_org_schema.json`.
+Run: `bq show \ --schema \ --format=prettyjson \ PROJECT_ID:DATASET.TABLE_NAME > table_org_schema.json`.
 2. Add missing fields to the `table_org_schema.json` file.
 3. Upload the updated table schema.
-Use this command:`bq update PROJECT_ID:DATASET.TABLE_NAME table_org_schema.json`.
+Run:`bq update PROJECT_ID:DATASET.TABLE_NAME table_org_schema.json`.